filakhtov/gentoo-use-docs/sys-apps/shadow.md

 This flag can be safely enabled.

+### bcrypt
+Pass the `--with-bcrypt` option to the configure script.
+Provide an ability to use `bcrypt` hashing function for storing passwords, instead of a SHA-based one.
+The `bcrypt` password-hashing algorithm derived from Bruce Schneier's Blowfish block cipher, which takes advantage of the slow Blowfish key schedule to make password-checking inherently CPU-intensive, so that password-cracking attempts are slower and more difficult.

+It is recommended to enable this flag to greatly improve stored password hashes resistance to brute-force and rainbow attacks.

 ### cracklib
-Pass the `--with-cracklib` option to the configure script.
+Pass the `--with-libcrack` option to the configure script.
 Use a `libcrack` library when creating or changing a password for a user or a group using `passwd` command to verify password requirements, such as complexity, blacklist dictionary check and others.

 It is safe to disable this flag, however it can add an additional layer of security for the multi-user system.